 - They guide the reader towards important text or information.
 Sometimes content is too long to read but too important to be missed.
-Using underline, italic or, bold fonts can guide which texts to be read with more concentration.
+Using underlined, italic, or, bold fonts can guide which texts to read with more concentration.

 - Continuous usage of the same font creates a sense of harmony in the content.
 It looks clean and more uncluttered.
 Proper alignments are of equal importance.

-A presentation aimed to show in the office will create a great impact if it has proper spacing, emphasis on important points, clear headings and subheadings, and the right size of the font.
+A presentation aimed to show in the office will create a great impact if it has proper spacing, emphasis on important points, clear headings and subheadings, and the right size font.
 These all factors set the right professional tone.
-Therefore, such things matter in a long run.
+Therefore, such things matter in the long run.